jhlopen/novablick/README.md

 ### Available Tools

-The agent has access to five tools during execution:
+The agent has access to five tools during execution.
+Chart tools are separated by type (bar, line, pie) with targeted examples, enabling the AI agent to select and generate visualizations more accurately.

 #### 1. Python Code Execution (`runCode`)